 If you do yoga, find a way to share that passion.
 It inspires you to be a better person, and that reflects on the world around you.

-If you engage in art, make it beautiful and realize how it’s making a contribution in people’s lives.
-The world needs to get some use out of your ikigai.
+If you engage in the art, make it beautiful and realize how it’s making a contribution to people’s lives.
+The world needs to get some value out of your ikigai.

 3. Find A Way To Get Paid For It

 When we start talking about money, you might think that the concept of achieving happiness loses its essence.
 But you’d be wrong to think that.

 [By the way, what’s the truth behind the dictum: money can’t buy happiness?]

 You have to work to make a living, right?
 You spend many hours of your day at work.
 If you work for 8 hours and sleep for 8 hours, you have only 8 hours left of your day.

 The chances are, you’ll spend at least 2 of those for activities related to work.
 You’ll spend those 2 hours getting ready, and commuting to and from work.

 So, when you spend that much time, at least 10 hours, of your day doing something for the money, you can’t be happy.

 That’s why the concept of ikigai has to be related to finances.
 When you can get paid for doing what you love, you have the ideal foundation for a happier life.